 Dr. Kimberly Rogers

-Dr. Kimberly R. Rogers most recently served as Vice President of Academic and Student Affairs at Roxbury Community College (RCC).
+Prior to joining CCC as Vice President of Instruction, Dr. Kimberly R. Rogers had most recently served as Vice President of Academic and Student Affairs at Roxbury Community College (RCC).
 In her three years at RCC, Dr. Rogers successfully launched new programs in Nursing, Early Childhood Education, Aviation Maintenance Technology, and Smart Building Technology.

 Dr. Rogers’ experience as an administrator and full-time faculty member has provided her with deep knowledge of collective bargaining agreements and the tools necessary to build a successful working relationship with faculty and staff.
 Since the start of the COVID-19 pandemic, more than 90 percent of credit and noncredit faculty at RCC have been trained in online course design and development.